alshdavid-labs/portfolio/README.md

 # Articles

-I am really passionate about quality software engineering practices.
+I am really passionate about driving positive business outcomes from the pragmatic use of quality software design.

 I will often read books and gain inspiration from the understanding of different paradigms.

-While I feel I am personally not at a level where I am able to write a book on anything significant, I feel confident enough to write articles which digest concepts others have uncovered, applying them to the context of the technologies I use.
+I enjoy sharing my findings by applying them to languages and technologies I use daily by writing articles.

 ## SOLID TypeScript